wyeworks/blog/source/_posts/2015-12-07-wye-tech-news-1.markdown

   description: WyeWorks Co-Founder & CTO, Ruby on Rails Core Team Member
 ---

-This new weekly blog issue containing a list of interesting articles and news that we found during the week, is currently on a trial phase.
+This new weekly blog issue containing a list of interesting articles and news related to Ruby, Rails, JavaScript and web development in general that we found during the week.

 If our readers find it interesting and useful, we will continue delivering them on a weekly basis.
 So please tell us your thoughts if you want us to keep making them!

 **OpenSSL Security Advisory [3 Dec 2015] - Updated [4 Dec 2015]**<br/>
 https://www.openssl.org/news/secadv/20151203.txt<br/>